 You’re at work, with family, with friends at the gas station and an in bed, and all you can think about is the next time you’ll be able to drink or use.
-It becomes the center of your universe, occupying more and more of your thoughts and dictating more and more behavior.
+It becomes the center of your universe, occupying more and more of your thoughts and dictating more and more of your behavior.
 This is because drugs and alcohol have already started to hijack your brain chemistry and central nervous system.
 This level of desire is often mistaken for just a “fun-loving” or “carefree” attitude, but it’s actually the product of serious, complex and dangerous neurobiological changes.

 At first, before the isolation and loneliness, drinking and drug use are usually social activities.
 As addiction takes hold, you’ll probably start to gravitate toward people who want to drink or use as often as you do, leaving behind other deep and meaningful friendships.
 It may not happen overnight, but it will happen, and it is important that you recognize it in the moment.